keyvank/tsp/src/1-compute.md

 ## Brainfuck

-[MARKER]

 Most people say it’s crucial to learn C if you want to be a good programmer.
 I say you only become truly skilled in programming when you learn how to program in a strange programming language named Brainfuck.
 Brainfuck is a language where you can only build working programs if you have a solid engineering mindset.
-Created in 1993 by Urban Müller, Brainfuck is an esoteric programming language — designed mainly for fun and as a challenge.
+Created in 1993 by Urban Müller, Brainfuck is an esoteric programming language: designed mainly for fun and as a challenge.
 Learning to program in Brainfuck is a great way to see and understand how amazing things can be built by combining really simple components.

 Brainfuck is extremely minimalistic, consisting of only eight simple commands.
 It’s easy to learn but hard to build anything meaningful with!
 Despite its simplicity, it can be mathematically proven that Brainfuck is Turing-complete, which means you can theoretically build web browsers, 3D games, and all kinds of complex software with it.